 While you consider these risks, you should also know that the benefits of therapy have been shown by scientists in hundreds of well-designed research studies.
 People who are depressed may find their mood lifting.
 Others may no longer feel afraid, angry, or anxious.
 In therapy, people have a chance to talk things out fully until their feelings are relieved or the problems are solved.
 Clients’ relationships and coping skills may improve greatly.
 They may get more satisfaction out of social and family relationships.
 Their personal goals and values may become clearer.
 They may grow in many directions—as persons, in their close relationships, in their work or schooling, and in the ability to enjoy their lives.
 Your therapist does not take on clients they do not think they can help.
 Therefore, your therapist will enter your relationship with optimism about your progress.

-If for some reason treatment is not going well, I might suggest you see another therapist or another professional in addition to me.
-As a responsible person and ethical therapist, I cannot continue to treat you if my treatment is not working for you.
-If you wish for another professional’s opinion at any time, or wish to talk with another therapist, I will help you find a qualified person and will provide him or her with the information needed.
+If for some reason treatment is not going well, we might suggest you see another therapist or another professional in addition to your therapist.
+As a responsible person and ethical therapist, we cannot continue to treat you if the treatment is not working for you.
+If you wish for another professional’s opinion at any time, or wish to talk with another therapist, we will help you find a qualified person and will provide him or her with the information needed.

 Facebook, LinkedIn, Instagram, Pinterest Etc: It is your therapist's policy not to accept requests from any current or former clients on social networking sites such as Facebook, LinkedIn, Instagram, Pinterest, etc. because it may compromise your confidentiality.
 You may “like” the Building Blocks Family Counseling Facebook page as this is a community page where upcoming events and helpful information are shared.
-We also encourage all clients to sign up to receive the Building Blocks weekly newsletter which is filled with blog posts, helpful tips, and upcoming events.
+In summary, technology is constantly changing, and there are implications to all of the above that your therapist may not realize at this time.
+Please feel free to ask questions, and know that she is open to any feelings or thoughts you have about these and other modalities of communication.

-I will reserve a regular appointment time for you into the foreseeable future.
-I also do this for my other patients.
-Therefore, I am rarely able to fill a cancelled session unless I have several days’ notice.
+The very first time you meet with your therapist, you will need to give each other mostly basic information.
+Therapy will usually start with a session once a week, then less often.
+We will reserve a regular appointment time for you into the foreseeable future.
+We also do this for our other patients.
+Therefore, we are rarely able to fill a canceled session unless we have several days’ notice.

 Payment should be made when services are rendered.
-If you think you may have trouble paying your bills on time, please discuss this with me.
-If you get behind more than the cost of two sessions, I will notify you in writing.
-If it then remains unpaid, I must stop therapy with you.
+If you think you may have trouble paying your bills on time, please discuss this with your therapist.
+If you get behind more than the cost of two sessions, you will be notified in writing.
+If it then remains unpaid, we must stop therapy with you.
 Fees that continue unpaid after this will be turned over to small-claims court or a collection service.

-If there is any problem with my charges, my billing, your insurance, or any other money-related point, please bring it to my attention.
-I will do the same with you.
+If there is any problem with your charges, your billing, your insurance, or any other money-related point, please bring it to our attention.
+We will do the same with you.
 Such problems can interfere greatly with our work.
 They must be worked out openly and quickly.

-If you have a behavioral or emotional crisis and cannot reach me, you or your family members should call the Georgia Crisis and Access Line at (800) 715-4225, or go to the nearest hospital emergency room (or dial 911).
+If you have a behavioral or emotional crisis and cannot reach the office, you or your family members should call the Georgia Crisis and Access Line at (800) 715-4225, or go to the nearest hospital emergency room (or dial 911).

-In my practice as a therapist, I do not discriminate against clients because of any of these factors: age, sex, marital/family status, race, color, religious beliefs, ethnic origin, place of residence, veteran status, physical disability, health status, sexual orientation, or criminal record unrelated to present dangerousness.
-I will always take steps to advance and support the values of equal opportunity, human dignity, and racial/ethnic/cultural diversity.
-If you believe you have been discriminated against, please bring this matter to my attention immediately.
+In our practice at Building Blocks Family Counseling, we do not discriminate against clients because of any of these factors: age, sex, marital/family status, race, color, religious beliefs, ethnic origin, place of residence, veteran status, physical disability, health status, sexual orientation, or criminal record unrelated to present dangerousness.
+We will always take steps to advance and support the values of equal opportunity, human dignity, and racial/ethnic/cultural diversity.
+If you believe you have been discriminated against, please bring this matter to our attention immediately.

 I, the client (or his or her parent or guardian), understand I have the right not to sign this form.
 My signature below indicates that I have read and discussed this agreement; it does not indicate that I am waiving any of my rights.
 I understand I can choose to discuss my concerns with you, the therapist, before I start (or the client starts) formal therapy.
 I also understand that any of the points mentioned above can be discussed and may be open to change.
 If at any time during the treatment I have questions about any of the subjects discussed in this handout, I can talk with you about them, and you will do your best to answer them.